LeanderChristensen/hs-deck-compare/README.md

 # hs-deck-compare
-A tool to compare two hearthstone decks
+The tool is in early development